JohnLeDev/SpringSecurity/README.md

-# This is basice for spring security 5
+# This is basic for spring security 5
 1. LoginAndRegister , this is basic project use the spring security 5 for login and register